mirasto/google-forms-lite-clone/README.md

 # Google Forms Lite Clone

-A simplified clone of Google Forms built as a monorepo using React, TypeScript, Redux Toolkit, and GraphQL.
+A simplified clone of Google Forms built as a monorepo using React 19, NestJS, and GraphQL.

 ## Features